NaturalIntelligence/fast-xml-parser/README.md

 It can handle big files (tested up to 100mb).
 XML Entities, HTML entities, and DOCTYPE entites are supported.
 Unpaired tags (Eg `<br>` in HTML), stop nodes (Eg `<script>` in HTML) are supported.
 It can also preserve Order of tags in JS object

+> **IMPORTANT**: It is recommended to use [fast-xml-validator](https://github.com/NaturalIntelligence/fast-xml-validator) instead of inbuilt validator.

 # Before using this library

 - [Flexible-XML-Parser](https://github.com/nodable/flexible-xml-parser) is 1.25 times faster than this library when not preserving order of tags.
 Takes less memory when processing big files.
 Supports incomplete XML/HTML.
 And output is highly customizable.
 Build whatever you want.
 So if you're fine with some extra configuration then try it out.